 To administer The Illinois Funds, the Treasurer has established a division entitled "The Illinois Funds' Administrative Office."
-This division had 25 and 27 full time equivalent employees for the years ended June 30, 2011 and 2010, respectively.
+This division had 23 and 25 average full time equivalent employees for the years ended June 30, 2012 and 2011, respectively.
 The revenues and expenditures of the division are recorded in an enterprise fund maintained by the Treasurer entitled The Illinois Funds' Administrative Trust Fund No. 195.